 Use pencil-type-eraser as necessary, so that you can erase narrow spaces between the lines.
-After you have erased all graphite pencil cluster, your piggy should look much clearer.
+After you have erased all graphite pencil clusters, your piggy should look much clearer.

 Begin working out the head and facial features.
-Area around eyes, folds on the fat neck, the mouth and the tongue.
+The area around the eyes folds on the fat neck, the mouth, and the tongue.
 Notice that the initial lower oval on the face is now slightly modified.
-Do it in similar fashion.
+Do it similarly.

-Darken the eyes, refine the facial features, the ears etc. Erase the remaining pencil dusts if still remains any.
-Draw the corner floor line and the shade on the wall and the floor as you see on this picture.
+Darken the eyes, refine the facial features, the ears, etc. Erase the remaining pencil dust if still remains any.
+Draw the corner floor line and the shade on the wall and the floor as you see in this picture.
 Now you have a nice coloring page.

 Take a softer pencil B4 or B6 and RE-draw all contours again so that your cartoon pig should look very clear.
 Darken the inside-mouth area.
 You can also choose to color this piggy if you want.
 Play with it.